CompPhysics/MachineLearning/README.md

 expected to work on numerical examples and projects which illustrate the theory and varous algorithms discussed during the lectures.
 We recommend strongly to form small project groups of 2-3 participants.

+## Instructor information
+***Name:
+*** Office:
+*** Office hours: In FS20, all office hours must be via computer or telephone.
+No matter what the modality of the course, instructors are required to hold the number of office hours specified by their college.
+Indicate the platform office hours will be held on and how appointments can be made outside office hours.
+Be explicit about communication channels and expectations, e.g. if you'll need 24 hours to reply to student emails.
+We suggest Zoom meetings and the use of a Zoom waiting room. ***

+***Phone: (Specify if the office phone will be forwarded to the instructor's personal phone or if some other means of communication is to be used)
+***E-mail:

+##  Teaching Assistants FS20

 ## Practicalities